Disagreeing on timeline

 The grading process was a burden.

-We recognized an opportunity to leverage AI to alleviate this grading pain.
+We recognized an opportunity to leverage AI to alleviate this grading pain and help meet our business goal of increasing the number of activities assigned to students by teachers.
 However, AI-assisted tools were relatively new concepts for many teachers at the time.
 In user research, teachers expressed apprehension and a need for significant guidance and reassurance to trust AI tools.

 Part 2: The task